Skip to content

 squeue --me -q cron -O JobID,EligibleTime

 This will show the next time the batch system will run your job.
 If the scrontab job is set to repeat, the system will automatically reschedule the next job.
-Additionally, if you modify your scrontab job, slurm will automatically cancel the old job and resubmit an new one.
+Additionally, if you modify your scrontab job, Slurm will automatically cancel the old job and resubmit a new one.

-To remove a scontab job from your running jobs you can edit the scontab file with scrontab -e and comment out all the lines associated with the entry.
+To remove a scrontab job from your running jobs, you can edit the scrontab file with scrontab -e and comment out all the lines associated with the entry.

 The scancel command will give a warning when attempting to remove a job started with scrontab.